Pin For Later!

-This week- beginning with Palm Sunday, the day Jesus was welcomed with palm branches and ending with Good Friday.
-A day of death.
-Of atonement.
-Of one innocent man dying a horrible and painful death so that all may live.
-Not because we asked Him to, not because He had to, but because He loved us.
+Good Friday is a day of death.
+It marks the day that Jesus was crucified.
+It’s a day of atonement.
+Of God becoming man, and dying a horrible death so that all may live.
+Not because we asked Him to, not because He had to, not because we deserved it- but because He loved us.
 In all of our broken, ugly, dirtiness.
 He loved us.
 Even as our sins nailed him to that piece of wood.

 How dark it must have seemed to those who walked with Jesus day in and day out.
 The man they had grown to love- who they watched teach, heal, and love the most broken ‘unlovable’ people.
 He was a good man!
 Why?